phyloLearn/ML4Phylo/README.md

 **Whatever folder you might be using to store files, they are not emptied if you try to generate new ones!
 Remember to empty these folders to avoid any possible problems when you want to store any new files!**

 ## Current non-available scripts

-### "predict_typing.py"
-The prediction script "predict_typing.py" for typing data is momentarily unavailable as it is being worked on at the moment.

 ### "evaluate.py"
 The evaluation script "evaluate.py" is also momentarily unavailable as it requires a another script not yet worked on.